Anne Devereux, John Lydgate’s Troy Book and Siege of Thebes @British Library

 ’’Item, I to be buried in the Priory of Bergavenny under charge; bytwene my fader’s toumbe and the chancell, and the cost that should have be at Tynterne to be set upon the chancell, as my confessor &c. shall say; and you my wife and brother Thomas Herbert, &c.’

-It can only be imagined how Ann’s tears fell when she read this.
-She adhered to her late husband’s wishes and never married again.
 William’s wishes in regard to his place of burial were not carried out because for some reason lost to us now, he was buried at Tintern Abbey and not the Herbert Chapel, Priory of Bergavenny (Abergavenny) close to his parents as well as his brother Sir Richard Herbert of Colebrook and his wife Margaret.
-A large chest tomb near the high altar at Tintern destroyed during the Dissolution is said to be that of William and Ann although William Hampton in his book Memorials of the Wars of the Roses goes with Abergavenny being the place of burial as nominated in the will.
+A large chest tomb near the high altar at Tintern destroyed during the Dissolution is said to be that of William and Anne although William Hampton in his book, Memorials of the Wars of the Roses, goes with Abergavenny being the place of burial as nominated in the will.
 It must be said that there is no sign of a tomb for William and Anne in the Herbert Chapel at Abergavenny.

 William’s parents, Sir William ap Thomas d.1445 and Gwladus/Gladys Gam d.1454, effigies on top of their tomb in the Herbert Chapel, Priory of Abergavenny, where William requested to be buried.
 Sir Richard of Colebrook, William’s brother and executed with him also lies buried here with his wife Margaret.
 Gladys Gam was the daughter of ‘Davy’ Gam made famous by Shakepeare’s mention of his name being among the English dead at Agincourt in his play ‘Henry V’.
 Photo @Rex Harris